harsheel55/SummerInternship2024_22IT055/README.md

 **Here is the Outline of Week-3:**

-1.File Handling and Storage

-2.UI/UX Design Principles

-3.User Authentication

-4.Implementing Core File Sharing Features

-5.Real-Time Data and Notifications
+1.Fetching Real-time Weather Data

+2.Parsing JSON Data

+3.Displaying Real-time Data

 📝**Day-by-Day Progress**

-**Day 1:** File Handling and Storage
+**Day 1-2:** File Handling and Storage
 Activities:

-- File Handling Basics
-Introduction to file handling in Flutter.
-Reading from and writing to files.
-- Integrating Cloud Storage
-Overview of cloud storage solutions (Firebase Storage).
-Uploading and downloading files from cloud storage.
+- Integrated the OpenWeatherMap API with the app.
+- Used the http package to make API calls and fetch weather data based on the user’s location.

-**Day 2:** UI/UX Design Principles
+**Day 3-4:** UI/UX Design Principles
 Activities:

-- Introduction to UI/UX Design
-Principles of good UI/UX design.
-Best practices for designing mobile apps.
-- Design Tools
-Introduction to design tools like Figma or Adobe XD.

-**Day 3:** User Authentication
+- Parsed the JSON response to extract necessary weather information.
+- Created data models to represent weather data and update the UI accordingly.

+**Day 5:** Displaying Data
 Activities:

-- Introduction to Authentication
-Overview of user authentication methods (email/password, OAuth, etc.).
-Importance of secure authentication in file sharing apps.
-- Implementing Authentication
-Integrating Firebase Authentication for email/password login.
-Setting up OAuth providers (Google, Facebook).

-**Day 4:** Implementing Core File Sharing Features
-Activities:

-- Uploading Files
-Designing and implementing a feature to upload files to the server.
-Ensuring efficient and secure file uploads.
-- Downloading Files
-Implementing file download functionality.
-Managing file access and permissions.

-**Day 5:** Real-Time Data and Notifications
-Activities:

-- Real-Time Database
-Integrating Firebase Realtime Database or Firestore for real-time data updates.
-Synchronizing file data across devices.
-- Push Notifications
-Setting up Firebase Cloud Messaging (FCM) for push notifications.
-Implementing notifications for file upload/download completion and new shared files.
+- Updated the Home screen to display real-time weather data.
+- Implemented error handling and loading states for a smooth user experience.

 **4️⃣ week 4**